guilhemmarchand/nmon-for-splunk/docs/installation_distributed.rst

 | Universal Forwarder               |            |               |    X                |
 +-----------------------------------+------------+---------------+---------------------+

-*The TA-nmon, TA-nmon_selfmode and PA-nmon provide nmon performance and configuration collection for the host than runs the add-on, which is optional.*
+*The TA-nmon and PA-nmon provide nmon performance and configuration collection for the host than runs the add-on, which is optional.*

-*The TA-nmon_selfmode is an alternative version of the TA-nmon that does use Splunk file monitor to manage nmon files, it can be used if you have trouble with the Splunk archive processor.*

 *The PA-nmon_light does not generate any collection, but defines the replicated nmon index and contains index time configuration settings.*